Recipes soup

 Sear the Beef

 Heat your Dutch oven over medium-high heat and melt the butter with 2 tablespoons of olive oil.
 This combination prevents the butter from burning while adding rich flavor.
 Season the beef generously with kosher salt and freshly ground black pepper – this initial seasoning is crucial for building layers of flavor.
 Add the seasoned beef to the hot oil and sear for 1-2 minutes per side until beautifully browned.
-The goal is to develop a golden crust that will add incredible depth to your soup.
+The goal is to develop a golden crust that will add incredible depth to your Beef Stroganoff Soup.
 Remove the beef from the pot and set aside on a plate.

 Cook the Vegetables